conjurdemos/apj-secrets/apps/dockerhub/README.md

    Sample yaml:  [apps/dockerhub/k8s-secrets-cronjob.yaml](https://github.com/conjurdemos/apj-secrets/blob/master/apps/dockerhub/k8s-secrets-cronjob.yaml)

+8. [Kubernetes] Trigger the cronjob and wait for a new job

+   Review the log of the generated log to verify

-8. [Kubernetes] Deploy application using the image pull
+9. [Kubernetes] Deploy application using the image pull

    Sample yaml: [apps/dockerhub/deployment.yaml](https://github.com/conjurdemos/apj-secrets/blob/master/apps/dockerhub/deployment.yaml)

-9. [Kubernetes] Review the log to verify
+   Review the application's pod log to verify

 ## Reference
 - Pull an Image from a Private Registry